 Quickly after your arrest, you must file for SR22 insurance through your insurance broker.
 Here is a helpful

 You will not qualify for this insurance if you refused to submit to a chemical blood test or breath test.
 You may want to consult an attorney as well.
 The faster you ask for SR22 insurance, the faster you may be able to get back to your life.
 When you notify your insurance company, they have to obtain all of your DMV records.
 The process may take awhile, and your prices may increase.
-It may help to get multiple new quotes for cheap motorcycle insurance in California.
+It may help to get multiple new quotes for cheap motorcycle insurance.
 Click Here to see some of the options available to you.
 All motorcycle riders must have insurance in the state of California to be able to ride.
 So don’t make the mistake of not going through this process after your DUI.
 The sooner you get your SR22 filing, the sooner your driving record will start to clear up.

 Here is some information about the cost, because let’s face it, everything comes down to how expensive something is.
 SR22 insurance typically costs between $300- $800 for six months (or $50 – $133 per month).
 The price depends largely on your record with the DMV, your age, and what level of coverage you need.
 There is also a $25-$50 filing fee with your insurance company.
 This is worth it!
 To obtain any sort of license and be able to get back on your bike, any amount is worth it!
 You need your life back!
 You have to get to work, so don’t hesitate when it comes to obtaining SR22.